ogatech4real/smart-energy-optimiser/README.md

-# Smart Energy Usage Optimiser for Renewable Systems
+# Smart Energy Optimiser for Renewable Systems
 **A weather-aware, AI-assisted advisor for optimizing solar energy usage in off-grid and smart homes.**

 ---